 As I was nearing my due date, I remember that I went to the hospital thinking that I was leaking water.
 I was disappointed to learn that my membranes were still intact and that my water wasn’t leaking.
 When I went to a doctors appoint, my doctor checked me for progress and stripped my membranes (of course I had no clue what he was doing until many years later).
 Having my membranes stripped hurt when he did it but the pain went away shortly.

-On the 14th of December, we went out to eat for my Mother’s birthday.
+One night we went out to eat with my family so that we could celebrater my Mother’s birthday.
 We ate at one of my favorite restaurants.
 Then I went shopping afterwards for some new items for my apartment.
 After settling down for the night, I went to lay down and bed.
 I felt a pop and then a huge gush of fluid.
 I immediately ran to the restroom so that I wouldn’t make a huge mess all over the house.
 I called my mom since I couldn’t drive myself to the hospital.

 My Water Broke